sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

+# Introduction

 Society for Creative Anachronism
- Siege Engines
+Siege Engines Handbook
- Handbook

 Revision date, 21 August, 2006

 The online version of this document is the officially released version from the Society Marshal.
 Any photocopies or print-outs, either full or partial, are not controlled.

-* * * * *
+# Copyright

 © Copyright 2006 by The Society for Creative Anachronism, Inc. All Rights Reserved.
  This handbook is an official corporate publication of the Society for Creative Anachronism, Inc., a